Skip to content

 The origins of Crazy Keiki Cloning Paste

-Made in the USA, Southside Plant’s Crazy Keiki Cloning Paste was formulated by our founder - an orchid hobbyist, house plant lover, and biologist.
+Made in the USA, Southside Plant’s Crazy Keiki Cloning Paste was formulated by our founder - an orchid hobbyist, houseplant lover, and biologist.
 She started off with some grocery store orchids, began collecting rare specimens, and soon started to wonder how she could grow her own.

 What are the Ingredients in Keiki Paste?

-Here’s how these ingredients work together…
+Here’s how the ingredients work together:

 Keiki Paste for Orchids